 Web pages dedicated to specific "tourist routes" or "themed visits" are particularly effective for attracting visitors interested in high-adventure, culinary, golf, wellness or other particular types of travel.

 Every DMO uses strategies that conform to its own budget and targeted markets.
 As a rule, MICE travel tends to be a primary focus for destinations with the requisite infrastructure.
-Convention sales generate the largest return for local tax authorities.
-And DMO resources are usually skewed in favor of attracting this business.
+Convention sales generate the largest return for local tax authorities, so DMO resources are usually skewed in favor of attracting this business.

 Nonetheless, DMOs must formulate campaigns that appeal to all travelers, not simply business meetings.
 They represent the hotels, attractions, facilities, restaurants and other services that all travelers necessarily interact with.